-Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors of the Company had appointed Mr. Asit Kumar Labh (CP No. 14664) Practising Company Secretary as the Secretarial Auditor, to conduct Secretarial Audit of the Company for the Financial Year 2020-21.
+Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors of the Company had appointed M/s.
+Deepak Khaitan & Co., Practising Company Secretaries as the Secretarial Auditor, to conduct Secretarial Audit of the Company for the Financial Year 2019-20.

-The Secretarial Audit Report in Form MR-3 as given by the Secretarial Auditor for the Financial Year ended 31st March, 2021, forms part of the Directors Report and annexed as Annexure-'B'.
+The Secretarial Audit Report in Form MR-3 as given by the Secretarial Auditor for the Financial Year ended 31st March, 2020, forms part of the Directors Report and annexed as Annexure-'C'.

-The Secretarial Auditors Report of the Company, does not contain any qualification, reservation, adverse remark or disclaimer that may call for any explanation from the Directors.
+The Secretarial Auditors Report of the Company, does not contain any qualification, reservation, adverse remark or disclaims that may call for any explanation from the Directors.
+The Secretarial Audit Report, however contain an observation that the Company is yet to file same of forms with Registrar of Companies and it has been represented to the Auditor the Company is in the process of filing the same.